xsltdev/angdev.ru/docs/angular/pipes.md

 <div class="alert is-helpful">

-*   For a complete list of built-in pipes, see the [pipes API documentation](api/common#pipes "Pipes API reference summary").
+-   For a complete list of built-in pipes, see the [pipes API documentation](api/common#pipes 'Pipes API reference summary').
-*   To learn more about using pipes for internationalization \(i18n\) efforts, see [formatting data based on locale][AioGuideI18nCommonFormatDataLocale].
+-   To learn more about using pipes for internationalization \(i18n\) efforts, see [formatting data based on locale][aioguidei18ncommonformatdatalocale].

 </div>